Libyan Arabic: Dual

 While marking verbs for the dual number has been lost completely in Libyan Arabic as in other Arabic varieties, nouns have a specialized dual number form.
 However, in Eastern Libyan it tends to be more widespread.

 Demonstratives

 Various sets of demonstratives exist in Libyan Arabic.
 Following is a list of some of these.
-Note that the grouping in columns does not necessarily reflect grouping in reality:
+The grouping in columns does not necessarily reflect grouping in reality:

 Verbs

 Similar to Classical Arabic stem formation is an important morphological aspect of Libyan Arabic.
 However, stems III and X are unproductive whereas stems IV and IX do not exist.
 The following table shows Classical Arabic stems and their Libyan Arabic counterparts.